2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/002_Graphics.md

 #### Use contrast to your advantage {#contrast_to_your_advantage}

-Contrasting (complementary) color pairs were used in impressionism for their "eye-catching" character, they are created starting from the 3 primary colors (in screens: Red, Green, Blue), choosing one and combining the other two in a "secondary color".

-Some complementary color pairs are:

-- **Red and Cyan**: Choose red, then green+blue gives cyan;
-- **Green and Magenta**: Choose green, then red+blue gives magenta;
-- **Blue and Yellow**: Choose blue, then red+green gives yellow.

-*Remember that we're talking about the RGB model of colors produced by **light** (color addition), not the traditional color wheel*

-While, talking about colors made by paint (color subtraction) we have tre following color pairs:

-- **Magenta and Green:** Choose magenta, then yellow+cyan gives green;
-- **Yellow and Purple:** Choose yellow, then magenta+cyan gives purple;
-- **Cyan and Orange:** Choose cyan, then magenta+yellow gives you orange.

-These colors tend to attract a lot of attention in the points of intersection of their hues, distracting the player from the main gameplay.
+Complementary colors tend to attract a lot of attention in the points of intersection of their hues.

+If backgrounds feature complementary colors, it may distract the player from the main gameplay.

 Our rule number four should then be: